tibmatt/flogo-web/docs/plugins.md

 The Flogo Web project plugin setup relies heavily on the [Angular CLI](https://cli.angular.io/) and [Nrwl's Nx](https://github.com/nrwl/nx) tools.
 Being familiar with those tools is not necessary to start contribution to the project but it will be helpful to navigate the structure.

-## Location and naming Conventions
+## Location and Naming Conventions

 Plugins are located in `libs/plugins` and the naming convention is as following: